-The District accounts for compensated absences (e.g., unused vacation, sick leave) as directed by Governmental Accounting Standards Board Statement No. 16 (GASB 76), Accounting for Compensated Absences.
+The District accounts for compensated absences (e.g., unused vacation, sick leave) as directed by GASB.
 A liability for compensated absences attributable to services already rendered and not contingent on a specific event that is outside the control of the employer and employee is accrued as employees earn the rights to the benefits.